pgroenbaek/shapeio/README.md

 When modifying shapes using this module, there are no built-in safeguards beyond the structure of the data itself.
 If you don't know what you're doing, your changes may result in invalid shape files that won't work with Open Rails or MSTS.

-See also:
+List of companion modules:
-- [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides experimental functions for modifying shapes.
+- [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides a wrapper for modifying the shape data structure safely.
 - [trackshape-utils](https://github.com/pgroenbaek/trackshape-utils) - offers additional utilities for working with track shapes.